Where & How To Get a Rapid COVID-19 Test in Chicago?

-Stigma is perhaps the most dangerous accelerator that exacerbates the Coronavirus outbreak.
-Unawareness and lack of communication can lead to an accelerated community spread between one individual to many others.
 A text or a call may be the best way to break the news and educate people on how to prevent further spread.
-In this guide, we will provide you with a framework to communicate to your loved ones if you suspect you might have the novel Coronavirus COVID-19, whether it is a friend, a family, or a partner of yours.
+In this guide, we will provide you with a framework to communicate to your loved ones if you suspect you might have COVID-19, whether it is a friend, a family, or a partner of yours.

-Where To Get A Rapid Test For Coronavirus COVID-19 in Honolulu, Hawaii?
+Where To Get a Rapid COVID-19 Test in Honolulu, Hawaii?

 As of December 23rd, there are 17,333 confirmed coronavirus cases in Honolulu, Hawaii, and 218 coronavirus-related deaths.
 Urgent Care Hawaii, Pearl City Testing Site, and other locations provide rapid COVID testing.
 KKUC-Kalihi Kai Urgent Care Satellite Testing Center, Walgreens, and Tripler Army Medical Center provide PCR COVID tests.

-Where & How To Get A Rapid COVID Test in Los Angeles?
+Where To Get a Rapid COVID-19 Test in Los Angeles?

 List of Local Departments of Health Live Situation Update Pages